Pedro Poveda Castroverde: Teresian Association

 Poveda was deeply aware of both the need for education in his country, and for qualified teachers to provide it.
 He also saw this as an important role for women.
 In 1911 he founded the St. Teresa of Avila Academy in Oviedo for those ladies studying to become teachers, and named it after St. Teresa of Avila, a woman of learning, a doctor of the Church, and a teacher of prayer.
 He named this organization the Teresian Association.
 Its aim is to invite men and women to work for a social and human transformation, in accordance with Gospel values, from the platform of their own professions, especially those related to the fields of education and culture.
 The early members of the Association were women involved in all levels of education, from elementary to the provision of higher education for women.
 Additional academies were established in many other cities of Spain.

-In 1914 he opened Spain's first university residence for women in Madrid.
-Residences for women were opened in those places that have a university.
+The Teresian Association received its first approval from the Diocese of Jaén (Spain) in 1917.
 In 1924, Pope Pius XI approved the Teresian Association as a "pious union of the faithful", and it later spread to Chile and Italy.
 In 1951 the Teresian Association was granted the status of Secular Institute.
 On 10 July 1990, Pope John Paul II approved that it reverts to its original identity as being an Association of the Faithful.
 The Teresian Association is registered in the Vatican's Dicastery for Laity, Family and Life of the Holy See.
 It is active in thirty countries.
 Its objective is the human promotion of individuals and the transformation of unjust structures by means of an education and culture imparted from a Christian perspective.